Bilingual education: Benefits of bilingual education

 The most obvious benefit of bilingual education is proficiency and literacy in two (or more languages).
 Fluency in multiple languages can lead to increased employment options as well as create more opportunities for intercultural communication.

 Bilingual education can also support minority language speakers by communicating the value of their home or heritage language, resulting in increased self-esteem.
 Additionally, bilingual education models have been shown to improve student engagement and attendance as parent involvement in school activities.

-Bilingual education supports students in becoming literate in both languages, which has been shown to increase reading scores for students in both languages.
-Researchers have proposed that this could be due to students in bilingual programs having an increased awareness of languages and their writing systems.
+Students who partake in bilingual education programs are more likely to get better grades in language arts, math, and science, while having a higher rate of graduation from high school, and feeling a boost in self-confidence.
+Students in bilingual programs outperform their monolingual peers and classmates.

 While there has been significant research on the "bilingual brain," research specifically on how bilingual education impacts brain structure and activation is fairly limited.
 Though much of the research on bilinguals shows that the benefits of bilingualism are maximized when children are exposed to multiple languages at an early age, as they are in many bilingual education programs.
 However, some initial research has shown preschool children in bilingual education programs have similar brain activation patterns in response to known and unknown languages as adults who have been learning a second language for several years.

 Disadvantages of bilingual education

 In many English-speaking countries, standardized tests are in English, so there is a push to maximize the time spent learning English.
 Proponents of this framing advocate for Structured English Immersion in which students spend the majority of their day learning about English and in English with scaffolded supports based on their current English knowledge.

-Bilingual education requires teachers to be fluent and literate in both languages, as compared to English as a second language programs that only require teachers to have English fluency and literacy.
+Unlike English as a second language, teachers in bilingual education programs must be fluent and literate in both languages.
+This requirement has contributed to a shortage of bilingual educators in many countries.

+Parental Perceptions

+A study done in 2025 showed that nearly 1000 parents in Texas who had children in a dual-language program found their views of the school to be safe, respectful towards students, and had great teacher communication, with the perceptions of the programs becoming more favorable the longer that the families had lived inside of the United States of America.
+These studies support the focus on peer support and inclusive programs.
+There have been an increase in deaf and hard of hearing students in sign language bilingual education, both viewed positively.